 - Control and Deflecting coil: They are normally mounted at right angle to each other and connected parallel to the generator.
-The polarities are such that the torque produced by them is in opposite direction.
+The polarities are such that the torque produced by them is in opposite direction

-- Permanent Magnet: Permanent magnet with north and south poles to produce magnetic effect for deflection of pointer.
+- Permanent Magnet: Permanent magnet with north and south poles to produce a magnetic effect for deflection of pointer.

-- Pointer and scale: A pointer is attached to the coils and end of the pointer floats on a scale which is in the range from “zero” to “infinity”.
+- Pointer and scale: A pointer is attached to the coils and end of the pointer float on a scale which is in the range from “zero” to “infinity”.
 The unit for this is “ohms”.